Julianne2025/Data-Analytics-Portfolio/Excel/README.md

 ## Excel Files:
 - Freight-JE-Upload-Macro.xlsm - Automated journal entry upload using Excel VBA.
-JE Upload displaying three column GL account and dollar amounts.
+JE Upload Form displaying three column GL account and dollar amounts.
-Converted into file for automatic upload into JD Edwards ERP (JDE) for accounting close.
+Data converted into file for automatic upload into JD Edwards ERP (JDE) for accounting close.
 Improved accuracy and efficiency by reducing month-end close errors formerly caused by manual data entry keying or repetitive copy and pasting directly into JDE.

 - Freight-GLCodeCheck-Macro.xlsm - VLOOKUP Macro compares GL codes retrieved from large consolidated freight invoice files to a list of valid freight GL codes from the Chart of Accounts